Advanced7 min read

 DynamoDB stores your table across physical partitions — SSD slices replicated across Availability Zones.
 Each one caps at ~10 GB, 3,000 read units/sec, and 1,000 write units/sec.
 The hash of your decides which partition an item lands on, and DynamoDB splits partitions automatically as they grow or get hot.

-- The hash of your picks the partition.
-Items with the same key land together; one hot key means one .
+• The hash of your picks the partition.
+Items with the same key land together; a single hot — or a monotonic sort key — is what pins one partition.

 How an item finds its partition